-In the role of a medical secretary you would provide administrative support to doctors either in a hospital or practice.
-You will be responsible for dealing with patients, queries etc, you will need good communication skills as you will be expected to liaise with other healthcare professionals and will need an understand of medical terminology.
+In the role of a medical secretary, you would provide administrative support to doctors either in a hospital or practice.
+You will be responsible for dealing with patients, queries etc, you will need good communication skills as you will be expected to liaise with other healthcare professionals and will need an understanding of medical terminology.

 An example CV is below for you to use as a guide:

 I am a very organized person who likes to provide administrative support to one or more Doctors, consultants etc and I am looking to continue this career path.
 I enjoy the medical world and the terminology that Doctors and medical staff use and I find it a challenge to continue my learning in this area.

 I am very self-motivated and ensure that I achieve 100% accuracy for myself and the person who I work for.
 I am an enthusiastic and flexible worker who works exceptionally hard and is dedicated to my work.

 I have a patient nature and am able to communicate effectively with all kinds of people and on a daily basis have been used to dealing with patients, medical workers and the general public.
 I remain calm and professional at all times.

 Date to Date or To Date – Medical Secretary – Where?

 As a medical secretary, I provide support to the doctors I work for in terms of administration.
 My responsibilities include:

 Ensuring that you deal with enquiries from patients and keep records up to date